Sports Biomechanics & Rehabilitation MRes

-You will benefit from our close relationships with local and national clinical and sports institutions such as the University of Dundee Institute of Sport and Exercise, NHS Tayside, multiple professional sports clubs, and sportscotland - Scotland's national agency for sport.
+You will benefit from our close relationships with local and national clinical and sports institutions such as the University of Dundee Institute of Sport and Exercise, NHS Tayside, and sportscotland - Scotland's national agency for sport.

-Chantal Groot, MSc Sports Biomechanics and Rehabilitation graduate 2022
+Chantal Groot, MSc Sports Biomechanics & Rehabilitation graduate 2022

-Chris Hadden, MSc Sports Biomechanics and Rehabilitation graduate 2022
+Chris Hadden, MSc Sports Biomechanics & Rehabilitation graduate 2022

 If you have any questions about the admissions process, studying, or living in Dundee, please contact us